ChrisW-priv/PersonalVault/zettelkasten/Binary Search.md

 ## Code

 ### C++
 in c++ we have a `std::binary_search` but it returns only boolean if it was found or not.
-If we need an index of the value then we need to
+If we need an index of the value then we need to use `std::lower_bound` which returns iterator to first element that does not satisfy `element < value` (so equal or greater)